stride3d/stride-docs/en/manual/scenes/entities/transform/matrices.md

-# Matrixes
+# Matrices

-Matrixes are a powerful tool for advanced transform manipulation.
+Matrices are a powerful tool for advanced transform manipulation.
 They encompass an entity's position, rotation and scale relative to their parent or their world.

 > [!WARNING]
-> This page goes into using matrixes in the transform component and **not how to use matrixes in general**.
-For information about matrixes in mathematics, visit [Wikipedia](https://en.wikipedia.org/wiki/Matrix_(mathematics)).
+> This page goes into using matrices in the transform component and **not how to use matrices in general**.
+For information about matrices in mathematics, visit [Wikipedia](https://en.wikipedia.org/wiki/Matrix_(mathematics)).

 ## Benefits and drawbacks

-There are some things to consider when using matrixes over position, rotation and scale.
+There are some things to consider when using matrices over position, rotation and scale.

 * 🟩 More control over local and world transformations.
 * 🟩 Already used by many utility methods (e.g. `SetWorld`).
 * 🟩 Easier access to world values.
-* 🟥 To ensure correct values, matrixes need to be [manually updated](#updating-matrixes) first.
+* 🟥 To ensure correct values, matrices need to be [manually updated](#updating-matrices) first.
 * 🟥 Matrix values are read-only.

-## Updating matrixes
+## Updating matrices

-Matrixes are updated by a processor after every update tick.
-This means that when an entity is first added to a scene, or when it's transform changes after an update, the matrixes become out-of-date.
+Matrices are updated by a processor after every update tick.
+This means that when an entity is first added to a scene, or when it's transform changes after an update, the matrices become out-of-date.

-Matrixes can be manually updated using [`UpdateLocalMatrix`](xref:Stride.Engine.TransformComponent.UpdateLocalMatrix) and [`UpdateWorldMatrix`](xref:Stride.Engine.TransformComponent.UpdateWorldMatrix).
-It's recommended to call these methods before doing anything with matrixes to ensure they are valid.
+Matrices can be manually updated using [`UpdateLocalMatrix`](xref:Stride.Engine.TransformComponent.UpdateLocalMatrix) and [`UpdateWorldMatrix`](xref:Stride.Engine.TransformComponent.UpdateWorldMatrix).
+It's recommended to call these methods before doing anything with matrices to ensure they are valid.

 ## Matrix properties